Hatley Park National Historic Site

 Hatley Park National Historic Site is located in Colwood, British Columbia, in Greater Victoria.
 It is the site of Hatley Castle, a Classified Federal Heritage Building.
 Since 1995, the mansion and estate have been used for the public Royal Roads University.
-From the 1940s to 1995, it was used for the Royal Roads Military College, a naval training facility.
+From the 1940s to 1995, it was used to train military officers.

 The extensive grounds of the historic site have formal gardens, former farmland, and trails through mature stands of first and second-growth forest, including large Douglas fir and western red cedar.

 History

 Hatley Castle and Gardens

 In 1906, B.C.'s Lieutenant Governor, James Dunsmuir, who was of Scottish descent, purchased the property.
 He and his wife Laura commissioned the renowned Canadian architect Samuel Maclure to build a 40-room mansion in the Scottish baronial style; the Tudor Revival style was popular in the Edwardian period.
 The Dunsmuirs created many beautiful formal gardens using the services of renowned American garden designers Franklin Brett and George D. Hall of Boston, Massachusetts.
 The Dunsmuirs named their estate "Hatley Park", in the tradition of British and European private estates.
 The castle became a landmark and was occupied by descendants of the Dunsmuir family until after the Great Depression, in 1937.

 Following the death of Laura Dunsmuir in 1937 the estate was sold to the Government of Canada in 1939.
 The government sold off some of the land and during five days in June 1939, "Maynard & Sons" conducted a public auction of the mansion's contents totaling 927 lots.

 A Historic Sites and Monuments Board of Canada plaque reads:

 Hatley Park.
 This superb example of an Edwardian park was laid out for James and Laura Dunsmuir in the early 20th century.
-At its centre stands a Tudor Revival mansion, whose picturesque design is enhanced by a rich array of decoration and fine craftmanship.
+At its centre stands a Tudor Revival mansion, whose picturesque design is enhanced by a rich array of decoration and fine craftsmanship.
 The grounds, featuring a variety of native and exotic vegetation, unfold from formal gardens to recreational spaces, farmlands and forests.
 Acquired by the Canadian armed forces in 1940, Hatley Park evolved to meet the needs of Royal Roads Military College in a manner that has preserved its essential Edwardian character.

 The Royal Roads Military College band consisting of 15 pipers and drummers and 30 brass-and-reed musician recorded an LP in 1983–1984.
 Petty Officer First Class Gabby R. Bruner, RRMC bandmaster from 1979 to 1985, composed "Hatley Park" as the official quick march for the RRMC and "Dunsmuir Castle" for the Visit of Queen Elizabeth to RRMC in 1983.

 In 2008, the 100th anniversary of Hatley Castle was celebrated.